krustnic/runner/README.md

 # Golang simple task Runner for RabbitMQ

 Created for personal use only (not common solution).
-What does it do:
+What it does:
-* Load local configuration file (config.json)
+* Loads local configuration file (config.json)
-* Based on local configuration request remote configuration:
+* Based on local configuration requests remote configuration:
-    * send current runtime information (memory, cpu, network settings collected by [runner-info](https://github.com/krustnic/runtime-info.git))
+    * sends current runtime information (memory, cpu, network settings collected by [runner-info](https://github.com/krustnic/runtime-info.git))
-    * receive additional settings for current machine (number of workers and RabbitMQ connection information)
+    * receivse additional settings for current machine (number of workers and RabbitMQ connection information)
-* Run workers
+* Runs workers
-* Connect to RabbitMQ server
+* Connects to RabbitMQ server
 * On each new task (JSON message) pushed to queue run job on available worker

 To achieve needed functionality `job` package should be rewriten